Marion, Wisconsin

 Marion is a city in Shawano and Waupaca counties in the U.S. state of Wisconsin.
 The population was 1,324 at the 2020 census.

 History

-A post office called Marion has been in operation since 1880.
-The city was named for Francis Marion, an officer in the American Revolutionary War.
+The Marion Post Office has been serving the community since its establishment in 1880.
+The city was named for Francis Marion, an officer during the American Revolution.

 Marion is home to a sizeable Amish community, who settled there in 1995.
-As of 2024, the town had 575 Amish residents divided between five church districts.
+As of 2024, the town had 575 Amish residents divided among five church districts.

 Geography

 Marion is located at (44.672573, -88.886284).

-According to the United States Census Bureau, the city has a total area of 2.58 sqmi, of which, 2.45 sqmi is land and 0.13 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 2.58 sqmi, of which 2.45 sqmi is land and 0.13 sqmi is water.
 Most of the city lies in Waupaca County, with only a small portion extending into Shawano County.